catenarytransit/catenary-backend/readme.md

 ## For Contributors

-For unix users, running `git config core.hooksPath .githooks` is required.
+For unix users, running `git config core.hooksPath .githooks` is recommended.
-Pull requests will not be merged without this.
+Good commit messages are required to contribute to this project.

 No option exists for Windows users at the moment.
 Please try WSL Ubuntu for the moment.
 We're working on adding this.

 ### SQL notes
 We've switched to sqlx for our queries.
 For development, you'll need to know these few commands.

+0. `cargo install sqlx-cli`
+Install SQLx onto your system.
+You'll only need to do this once / when there are sqlx updates.

 1. `cargo sqlx database drop`
 This drops your old development database so you can create a new one.